Akuli/jou/doc/tutorial.md

 # Output: byte 5 = 0
 ```

-Each number corresponds with a letter.
+Each byte corresponds with a letter.
 For example, 108 is the letter `l`.
 You can see that it is repeated: there are two `l`'s in `hello`.

 ```